ajcampbell1333/LBEAST_Unreal/FirmwareExamples/PCBs/LBEAST_Universal_Shield/README.md

 - **Shield Logic Power:** 3.3V from shield LDO or MCU 3.3V (≥2A capacity)
 - **CAN Bus:** Isolated CAN-FD (ADM3057E, 3kV isolation)
 - **Connectors:** All vertical mount with tall shells (16.38mm) for potting

+## External Systems

+### E-Stop Systems

+**Note:** E-Stop (Emergency Stop) systems are implemented externally, upstream from the shield board.
+The E-Stop contactor/relay must be located as close to the battery/power supply as possible, immediately after the main circuit breaker, before the barrel jack.
+This ensures all power (high-current loads + shield board) is cut at the source when E-Stop is activated.

+For complete E-Stop system design, sizing, compliance, and testing guidance, see: **[E-Stop & Safety Considerations](../ESTOP_&_Safety_Considerations.md)**

 ## Research Folder